pixano/pixano/pixano/apps/explorer/README.md

 # Pixano Explorer

+## Converting your dataset to Pixano format

-*We will soon provide a guide on how to convert your datasets to parquet format to access them with Pixano.*
+Please look at our [dataset notebooks](../../../notebooks/dataset/) for info on how to convert your dataset to Pixano format.

 ## Launching the Explorer from a terminal